gatsbyjs/gatsby/docs/blog/100days/react-component/index.md

 This is exciting!
 There are hundreds of [Gatsby plugins and themes](/plugins/) you can use on your site, with more being added every day.
 But there are already thousands of free, well-tested React projects that you can use on your site too!

-For example, you can hide/show your site header with [React headroom](https://kyleamathews.github.io/react-headroom/), organize your CSS with [Theme UI](https://theme-ui.com/), or control your html head with [React Helmet](https://github.com/nfl/react-helmet).
+For example, you can hide/show your site header with [React headroom](https://kyleamathews.github.io/react-headroom/), organize your CSS with [Theme UI](https://theme-ui.com/), or control your HTML head with [React Helmet](https://github.com/nfl/react-helmet).

 In this prompt, we invite you to add forms to your Gatsby site using [Formik, a popular and powerful React library](https://jaredpalmer.com/formik).
 We suggest adding the form to the “About” page you created in a previous challenge.